istana/bigpicture/README.md

 ### 15. multilanguage support

 internatiolization and localization are fun.
 Hard to do right - I like the approach of a full locale - language-country.
 User interface usually needs only a language except for situations like brazilian portugese language.
+Anyways UI shoould be in multiple languages, but also system can filter articles by language.
+There's another thing - Slovak and Czech languages are so close that is makes sense to show content in both languages for either locale.
+Small details, but important

+### 16. heavy inclusion of metadata - OpenGraph, Twitter cards, Pinterest things, microformats, microdata into pages, because SEO and we also want to be visible to the world

+findability is like the most important thing right now.
+Why to hide our awesome content?
+Also the system shows a preview of twitter cards or facebook so I can see that the cover image is ok.

+i'm frustrated only about microdata, because that spec is fucking long and complex and I don't know where it shows results.
+Like somewhere at Google search, maybe other services.
+We'll see

+### 17. private sections of the site (hidden from navigation or password protected)

+i like to write stuff that is made for certain person or small group of people.
+Like look what a bug.
+Or some really personal feelings.
+The system is for sharing, right?

+### 18. caching for pages and images

+ultimately the system is as fast as possible.
+Use caching, but use some easy and manageable way to do it

+### 19. language analysis - detect the language of article, highlight unknown/unusual words as italic (e.g. LibreOffice), do spelling

+provide luxury and automate everything until it pains and then a little more

+nobody wants to work with a shitty system and do the same things for more than year or two.
+Zen, remember, zen experience

+### 22. typography - detect double spaces and similar wrongs, replace quotes with language specific ones, but not in source code

+there are options to provide *automatic* luxury of typography as seen in books.
+Why automatic?
+UTF-8 table has like 20 different "-" and like a milion different quotes and apostrophes.
+The consistency is better looking than fancy quote here and there